web-workshop-ltd/datocms-plugin-weblinks/README.md

-# datocms-plugin-weblinks
+# Weblinks Dato CMS Plugin

-Weblinks Dato CMS Plugin
+A simple plugin for Dato CMS which shows a sidebar link to view the current model on the web.